All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 machine

-Although, the care label on bath mats will
+Although, the care instructions on bath

 We'd advice you don't, because washing

-bath mats can cause major damage to
+bath mats can cause major damage

-your washing machine by putting
+to your washing machine by putting

 excessive strain on your machines